LAPI 935: SPAIN AFTER FRANCO //

 Magazine and journal articles will always be the best place to look for current information on your topic.
 Periodical indexes are research tools that allow you to search for articles in journals and magazines.

-Go to the library's Research Tools and Resources page for a list of the UArts Libraries' subscription databases, indexes, and reference works.
+Go to the library's Article Databases and Indexes page for a list of the UArts Libraries' subscription databases.

 I've found articles I want to read.
 Now what?